top of page

 As a young man in St. Louis he planned a future with his first love, MICHELLE, but is sabotaged by the very society that raised him.
 He bolts to the Rockies, becoming an elite mountain man during the violent fur trade.
 He leads expeditions and scouts a war road to California in the Mormon Battalion.

-Stalked by the assassin RUBLETTE, a vicious brute from his fur trade days, Baptiste navigates the frontier from the Rocky Mountains to the "Devil’s Anvil" of the Mojave Desert to being a post-Mexican war Alcalde trying to save enslaved Indians.
+Stalked by the assassin RUBLETTE, a vicious brute from his fur trade days, Baptiste navigates the frontier from the Rocky Mountains to the "Devil’s Anvil" of the Mojave Desert, to being a post-Mexican war Alcalde trying to save enslaved Indians.

 POST SCRIPT